Start free trial

 Incentivize Useful Customer Feedback

 Don’t rule out the power of more subtle incentives.
 According to scientists, every time someone likes, shares, or comments positively on our social media posts, we get a hit of dopamine, the brain’s “feel-good” chemical.
 Take advantage of that by engaging whenever someone mentions your brand on social media, and amplifying their posts on your own channels.
-This way, you’ll encourage customers to post more feedback, more often.
+This way you’ll encourage customers to post more feedback, more often.

 Use Gamification to Collect More Customer Feedback